UK Vape Tax Increase: Expectations and Implications

 1. Why is there a new tax on vaping?

-The new vaping tax forms part of the government’s ambition to tackle youth vaping and Prime Minister Rishi Sunak's vision to create a ‘smokefree generation’.
-It followed a consultation between the health professionals and members of the public.
 The new legislation introduces a ban on disposable vapes and increases the cost of e-liquids to prevent those under 18 from taking up vaping.
 All vaping products are already subject to a 20% rate of VAT, and the additional levy is known as a ‘sin tax’.
 These are applied to products like alcohol, tobacco and sugar, that are seen as potentially harmful to consumers.

 Whilst the number of minors who smoke in the UK is falling, the vaping rates among minors is on the rise.
 According to ASH, there has been a steady increase in the number of young people vaping over the past 3 years.
 A recent survey in 2023, revealed that 20.5% of children aged 11-17 said they had tried vaping at least once, which was up from 15.7% the previous year.
 The number of regular users is much lower but did increase from 2.0% in 2021 to 3.9% in 2023.(3)

-Disposable vapes are the predominant choice among school children, accounting for 69% of the most commonly used devices.
+Disposable vapes are the most popular choice among school children, accounting for 69% of the most commonly used devices.
 In comparison, refillable and prefilled vape kits affected by the new vape duty account for only 11% and 12% of use respectively.
 Vape flavours have also been blamed for increasing the appeal to children, and potential flavour restrictions are also being discussed.
 The biggest impact of the increased cost of vaping products will be on the wallets of adult vapers who have chosen to stop smoking.

-Director of Vape Superstore, Ed Swain, shared his concerns: 'The proposed ‘vape tax’ is an ill-conceived idea from a struggling Government that is looking for a vote winner.
-For many, vaping serves as a crucial tool in transitioning away from combustible tobacco products, offering a safer alternative.
+Director of Vape Superstore, Ed Swain, shared his concerns: 'For many, vaping serves as a crucial tool in transitioning away from combustible tobacco products, offering a safer alternative.
 The imposition of a tax could price out individuals who rely on vaping as a harm reduction method.
 The current proposal would see some bottles of e-liquid double in price which will inevitably deter users from continuing their journey towards a smoke free life.'

 "The current proposal would see some bottles of e-liquid double in price"